-The University is focused on and committed to the four principles contained in our mission statement: excellence, access, diversity and community.
-Our fall 2006 enrollment is 12,056 students, a slight decrease from the previous fall, but only 171 students below our all-time high.
-This enrollment level demonstrates the demands from students for our courses and programs, and our success in providing an accessible and affordable education.
+The University is focused on and committed to the four principles contained in our mission statement: excellence, access, diversity and community; and the six principles contained in our values statement: integrity, excellence, access to opportunity, diversity, community, and empowerment through learning.
+Our fall 2007 enrollment is 11,644 students, a slight decrease from the previous fall, but our long-term trend continues to demonstrate the demands from students for our courses and programs, and our success in providing an accessible and affordable education.
 In what can be described as challenging financial times, the University has continued to improve our educational programs by increasing the number of full-time, tenure-track faculty and increasing the number of course sections available to students.
-We continue to be the most diverse university in the Midwest, according to US News and World Report, and our partnerships with local schools, community colleges, government agencies and private foundations reinforce and extend our educational mission beyond our campus.
+We continue to be the most diverse public university in the Midwest, according to US News and World Report, and our partnerships with local schools, community colleges, government agencies, and private foundations reinforce and extend our educational mission beyond our campus.

 These successes also present challenges.
-Most significantly, the State of Illinois continues to provide state funding to Illinois public higher education and Northeastern at levels below previous years.
+Most significantly, the State of Illinois continues to provide funding to Illinois public higher education and Northeastern at levels below previous years.
 In fiscal year 2002, the University's State General Funds appropriation to Northeastern was \$45.4 million.
-In fiscal year 2007, the University's State General Funds appropriation is \$40.0 million, an increase of \$778,600, or 2.0 percent, over the fiscal year 2006 level.
-While not regaining previous funding levels, this is a positive sign in that it reversed the trend of decreasing or level appropriations.
+In fiscal year 2008, the University's State General Funds appropriation is \$40.8 million, an increase of \$793,100, or 2 percent, over the fiscal year 2007 level.
+While not regaining previous funding levels, this is a positive sign in that the University continues to move towards our previous state funding level.

 Our challenges continue: most notably, addressing faculty and staff compensation levels and providing funds to recruit and retain the best faculty and staff.
-While progress was made with salaries in fiscal years 2006 and 2007, improving salary competitiveness continues to be an issue.
+While progress was made the past few years, improving salary competitiveness continues to be an issue.
 Our students need and demand the latest technology and the University is progressing with a multi-year plan to consolidate our currently disparate information systems into a fully integrated information system.
+The University's new financial system went live July 1, 2007 and the human resources will go live January 1, 2008.
+The new student information system is now accepting new applications for admission to the University and it is expected that student registration for summer 2008 will go live in March 2008.
 With our enrollment level comes increased teaching and support needs, all of which have both financial and space resource implications.
 And finally, the lack of State of Illinois capital appropriations for new facilities and the repair, maintenance and rehabilitation of current University facilities is beginning to affect the University's ability to improve our physical plant.
-Signs are encouraging, however, that a State of Illinois capital program will be considered in the upcoming legislative session.
+Signs are encouraging, however, that a State of Illinois capital program is being considered by the Governor and Illinois General Assembly.

-Overall, because of high student demand and the University's continuing efforts to focus resources on our core missions - excellence, access, diversity and community - the operating budget for fiscal year 2007 will be limited, but will support the academic and support needs of our students, avoid layoffs to faculty and staff, and maintain the highest level of quality instruction.
+Overall, because of high student demand and the University's continuing efforts to focus resources on our core mission, the operating budget for fiscal year 2008 will be limited, but will support the academic and support needs of our students, avoid layoffs to faculty and staff, and maintain the highest level of quality instruction.